xqstencils/node-jest-server/README.md

 * Support ESlint to check the code.
 * Support Jest to test your code.
 * Support Nsp to do security check for the dependencis.
+* Support Build docker image and push to docker hub.
+* Support Deploy app to Heroku.

 ## Development: